anilyuk/apptunnel/README.md

 Apptunnel can mimic every ***HTTP and HTTPS application***.
 HTTPS mode can bypass default settings of ***SSL Inspection*** for several applications.

-v1.0 currently allows you to access internet from internal network.
+v1.0 currently allows you to access internal target from internet.
+Internet access from the internal target mode will be added soon.

 Server; listens for apptunnel connections.